SPerrott22/Deepcell-to-QuPath/README.md

 ### Step 4: Proceed to Do Cell Classification, Neighborhood Analysis, Visualization, etc.

 Now your CellObjects should look just as if they were created via StarDist but they used DeepCell instead!
-You can proceed to train a cell classification model in QuPath or you can save the .csv representing your cells and their measurements and read in the data to Python/R/MATLAB to perform your own neighborhood analysis.
+You can proceed to train a cell classification model in QuPath or you can save the .txt, .tsv, or .csv representing your cells and their measurements and read in the data to Python/R/MATLAB to perform your own neighborhood analysis.

 To export measurements from QuPath:

-- Go to Measurements --> Export as CSV
+- Go to Measure --> Select "Cells" --> Export as CSV

+See [How To Export Measurements](https://qupath.readthedocs.io/en/stable/docs/tutorials/exporting_measurements.html) for more examples of how to do this.

 Example of neighborhood analysis to be added.